topkecleon/telegram-bot-bash/README.txt

 ## Security Considerations
-Running a Telegram Bot means it is connected to the public and you never know whats send to your Bot.
+Running a Telegram Bot means it is connected to the public and you never know what's send to your Bot.

 Bash scripts in general are not designed to be bullet proof, so consider this Bot as a proof of concept.
 Bash programmers often struggle with 'quoting hell'